cyscale/cyscale.com/src/pages/blog/2022-03-29-soc-2-vs-iso-27001-what-every-saas-needs-to-know.md

 * ISO 27001

 Acquiring one of these accreditations is a thorough process and choosing the right one for your company is the first step.

 **In case you are a SaaS provider** and are not certain which one to choose, keep reading to understand the key differences between them.

 **What are these accreditations** and what is their scope?

-The SOC 2 and [ISO 27001](https://cyscale.com/use-cases/iso-27001-compliance/) standards are normally acquired by B2B (Business-to-business) companies.
+The SOC 2 and ISO 27001 standards are normally acquired by B2B (Business-to-business) companies.

 They:

-•	represent international standards for Information Technology Management Systems (ISMSs)
+* represent international standards for Information Technology Management Systems (ISMSs)
-•	describe best practices for service providers who manage customer data As a SaaS, in order to obtain one of the two accreditations, you must implement all the policies of that standard that apply to your organization.
+* describe best practices for service providers who manage customer data As a SaaS, in order to obtain one of the two accreditations, you must implement all the policies of that standard that apply to your organization.

 **What do these standards say about your company?**

 SOC 2 and ISO 27001 are very similar.
 Acquiring one of them promotes the following principles about your organization:

-•	You recognize the importance of cybersecurity
+* You recognize the importance of cybersecurity
-•	Your company is making efforts to mitigate information security risks
+* Your company is making efforts to mitigate information security risks
-•	You are properly managing information security
+* You are properly managing information security

 Given the statements above, you can safely assume that a customer will prefer an organization with one of the described accreditations in their possession, to the detriment of one without any.

 ### A comparison

 **Geographical recognition**

-•	SOC 2 is governed by The American Institute of Certified Public Accountants (AICPA)
+* SOC 2 is governed by The American Institute of Certified Public Accountants (AICPA)

-•	ISO 27001 was developed by ANSI-ASQ National Accreditation Board (ANAB)
+* ISO 27001 was developed by ANSI-ASQ National Accreditation Board (ANAB)

 **Duration**

-•	SOC 2: an audit takes **between 3 to 12 months**, depending on the type of audit
+* SOC 2: an audit takes **between 3 to 12 months**, depending on the type of audit

-•	ISO 27001: takes **between 12 to 18 months** to complete
+* ISO 27001: takes **between 12 to 18 months** to complete

 **Validity duration**

-•	For SOC 2: one year
+* For SOC 2: one year

-•	For ISO 27001: three years (with surveillance audits once every year)
+* For ISO 27001: three years (with surveillance audits once every year)

 **Requirements**